arnkov/pk-image/README.md

 out=path/to/image \
 r=shrink factor as int (optional)\
 mask=path/to/image (optional)\
 The mask argument packs the red channel of the specified image into the alpha channel of the output.
-Useful for packing specular/roughness maps or just alpha masks.
+Useful for packing specular/roughness maps or just alpha masks. \
+The MIT license applies to skimage.c, for the licenses of the other files, please have a look into the headers.